Product Management Lesson From The Life Of Roxette’s Marie Fredriksson

 One Closing Thought

 Death is terrible, and this pain and suffering isn’t how it’s supposed to be.
 Marie was a talented vocalist.
-I didn’t know her or what she believed about God, but I know Jesus loved us enough to live and die for us so we could be reconciled with God and adopted into his family.
+I didn’t know her or what she believed about God, but I know Jesus loved us enough to live and die for us so that anyone who trusts in him and believes God raised him from the dead could be reconciled with God and adopted into his family.
 I hope she’s singing her heart out to him right now, on the most unimaginably happy joyride ever.

 Enjoy some of Roxette’s music videos…